Return to: Colleges & Schools

 - have a minimum cumulative grade point average (GPA) of 2.75.

 - submit the e-portfolio, which will be assessed by a professional educator who has served in the community.
 The portfolio will present evidence that the teacher candidate has met competency in all InTASC/AU Standards.
-The teacher candidate must obtain a minimum rating of 2.0 “Proficient” on each element of the electronic portfolio.
+The teacher candidate must obtain a minimum rating of 3.0 “Meets Expectations” on each element of the electronic portfolio.

-- obtain minimum final grades of 2.5 in EDU 490 - Clinical Experience .
-The teacher candidate must receive a final overall rating of “Proficient” on all of the ADEPT Performance Standards by Supervisor I, Supervisor II, and the Cooperating, Teacher upon the completion of the Clinical Experience placement(s) (InTASC Standards 1-10).
+- they must earn an A or a B. The minimum observation score is 1.90 in EDU 490 - Clinical Experience .
+The teacher candidate must receive a final overall rating of 3.0 “Meets Expectations” on all of the ADEPT Performance Standards by the Clinical Surpervisor and the Cooperating Teacher upon the completion of the Clinical Experience placement(s) (InTASC Standards 1-10).

-- Submit the Clinical Assessment of the Teacher Candidate form completed by the Clinical Experience Cooperating Teacher and Unit Supervisor I. The teacher candidate must be assessed at the level of “Proficient” on all of the InTASC/ Anderson University Standards:
+- Submit the Clinical Assessment of the Teacher Candidate form completed by the Clinical Experience Cooperating Teacher and Clinical Supervisor.
+The teacher candidate must be assessed at the level of “Meets Expectations” on all of the InTASC standards: